infoculture/artefactrudata/README.md

 - persons
 - images

-[pushkin-artefact-objects-MA.xlsx](https://github.com/infoculture/artefactrudata/blob/main/data/subjects/pushkin-artefact-objects-MA.xlsx) — dataset with the preliminary results of image recognition using Microsoft Azure.
+[pushkin-artefact-objects-MA.csv](https://github.com/infoculture/artefactrudata/blob/main/data/subjects/pushkin-artefact-objects-MA.csv) — dataset CSV format with the preliminary results of image recognition using Microsoft Azure.
 The images belong to the Pushkin Museum objects from the Artefact.app database.

 ## Licenses